Divine-Journey-2/Divine-Journey-2/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Check if you're on the latest Divine Journey 2 version.
+First check if your problem has been submitted before, or if it's a Known Issue.
+If it already exists, please don't submit.
+Then check if you're on the latest Divine Journey 2 version.
 If not, please update first and see if your issue's been fixed.
 If not, fill out the form below by REWRITING the text below the titles, and delete this text as well.

 **Modpack version:**
 2.X.X